jasdumas/jasdumas.github.io/_posts/2018-02-23-s3-generic-function-oo.md

 > a [generic function](https://en.wikipedia.org/wiki/Generic_function) is a function defined for [polymorphism](https://en.wikipedia.org/wiki/Polymorphism_(computer_science)  which is the provision of a single interface to entities of different types.

 Wow, that's a mouthful but essentially meaning that the function decides which method to call on different types of classes.
-Imagine the generic function as a recipe for cookies and the common steps include mixing, baking, and cooling and some different methods for specific types! ðª Ultimately the cookies you make are dictated by what type of ingredients you include.
+Imagine the generic function as a recipe for cookies and the common steps include mixing, baking, and cooling and some different methods for specific types! 🍪 Ultimately the cookies you make are dictated by what type of ingredients you include.

 | Generic Function (recipe)                                                                                                                                      | Method (finishing)                     | Class (ingredient)   |
 |----------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------|----------------------|